intel-retail/documentation/Architecture/distributed-architecture.md

 <!-- Please provide a high level design of the proposed requirement. -->

-Using OpenVINO Model Server (OVMS) pipeline workloads can be distributed between different services.
+Using OpenVINO Model Server (OVMS) pipeline, workloads can be distributed between different services.
 For our solution a single system and remote server setup will be supported.

 ### Single System Setup